 As a registry starts to be assembled, it may be that the main initial advantage will simply be to allow paired exchanges to be conducted more often.
-However as the registry grows larger, and the practical difficulties are overcome, we have seen that there will be additional benefits to be reaped from more flexible forms of exchange that enlarge the set of possible exchanges.
-Compared to simple paired and indirect exchanges, the wider exchange implemented by the TTCC mechanism creates additional welfare gains in several ways.
+However, as the registry grows larger, and the practical difficulties are overcome, we have seen that there will be additional benefits to be reaped from more flexible forms of exchange that enlarge the set of possible exchanges.
+Compared with simple paired and indirect exchanges, the wider exchange implemented by the TTCC mechanism creates additional welfare gains in several ways.
 First, allowing longer cycles of exchange will allow some transplantations that could not be arranged with pairwise exchanges, and it will increase the scope for improving the quality of the resulting matches.
 And by allowing more live donations, it will reduce the competition for cadaver kidneys.
+Second, longer chains for combined indirect and paired exchange welfare concerns about individual patients during the transition to an indirect exchange regime, since an O type patient who has already been on the waiting list for three years receives relatively less benefit from the reduction in new O type for three years receives relatively less benefit from the reduction in new O type patients joining the list than does a new patient, but suffers increased waiting time when an O type patient is given higher priority on the queue.
+What the simulations suggest is that, once a kidney exchange regime is up and running, type O patients without a living donor who enter the queue for a cadaver kidney will be helped, not harmed, by the fact that exchanges are being made.
+9. Such a registry would need to include tissue typing data, and present medical privacy laws mean that this will be difficult to collect ex post.
+We have begun exploratory discussions with our medical colleagues in New England about the possibility of developing a program to identify incompatible and poorly the possibility of developing a program to identify incompatible and poorly matched patient-donor pairs, and collect tissue-typing data from potential donors.

-Second, longer chains for combined indirect and paired exchange will allow an indirect exchange to benefit more than one patient-donor pair, and by doing so will also increase the number of live donations.
+will allow an indirect exchange to benefit more than one patientdonor pair, and by doing so will also increase the number of live donations.
 And third, by increasing the number of O type patients who can receive live donations, and by managing the flow of kidneys and patients to the cadaver queue, this can be done in ways that help O type patients who have no live donor.

 In summary, the design of practical exchange mechanisms is the "engineering" part of economic theory, and must deal with constraints omitted from more abstract endeavors.
 The organization of a kidney exchange faces some of the most stringent constraints we have encountered, arising from social/legal/ethical concerns, as well as from the practical requirements of kidney transplantation and patient care.
-In the future, some of those constraints may be relaxed, e.g. through advances in dealing with immunological incompatibilities, or in using xenotransplants (animal organs) to relieve the organ shortage, or through some other way of radically increasing organ availability.
+In the future, some of those constraints may be relaxed, e.g., through advances in dealing with immunological incompatibilities, or in using xenotransplants (animal organs) to relieve the organ shortage, or through some other way of radically increasing organ availability.
 In the meantime, increasing kidney exchange among willing donor-recipient pairs offers a way to benefit those pairs who are not well matched, and, by increasing live organ donation and reducing competition for cadaver organs, also benefiting patients who do not have live donors.
 This benefit is sufficiently widespread that it helps even the most vulnerable patients, the type O patients without a live donor.